blakewatson/htmlforpeople/src/07-adding-a-resume.md

 Finally, I use an _unordered list_ to provide bullet points about my role and responsibilities.

 I'll go ahead and add the rest of my work experience.
-I'll add the full code for that at the end of the article.
+I'll add the full code for that at the end of the chapter.
 You can also [check out the demo resume](https://demo.htmlforpeople.com/resume) and [view the source](https://www.lifewire.com/view-web-source-code-4151702).

 ## Selected projects